-Since its outbreak in early 2020, COVID-19 has rapidly spread and continues to represent a public health concern.
+Since its outbreak in early calendar 2020, COVID-19 has rapidly spread and continues to represent a public health concern.
 The health, safety, and well-being of our employees and customers is of paramount importance to us.
-In March
+In

-2020, we established an internal task force composed of executive officers and other members of management to frequently assess updates to the COVID-19 situation and recommend Company actions.
-We offered remote working as a recommended option to employees whose job duties allowed them to work off-site and we suspended all non-essential business travel.
-This company-wide recommendation extended until July 1, 2021, at which point we began transition to a return to our facilities and normalization of travel activities.
-Individual decisions on returning to the office were manager-coordinated and based on conversations with specific teams and departments.
-A large number of our employees requested to remain fully remote or participate in a hybrid approach where they would split their time between remote and inperson working.
-We have not required employees who return to our facilities to receive vaccinations, but we have provided information on vaccine providers, as well as hosted on-site COVID-19 vaccination clinics at several of our facilities for our employees and their families.
-On August 3, 2021, we reimplemented our company-wide recommendation for remote work and are encouraging a cautious approach to business travel based on the spread of the Delta variant and increased infection rates.
-For those employees who are at our facilities, we have introduced enhanced sanitation procedures and we require face masks for both vaccinated and unvaccinated employees.
-As of August 13, 2021, the majority of our employees were continuing to work remotely either full time or in a hybrid capacity.
+March 2020, we established an internal task force composed of executive officers and other members of management to frequently assess updates to the COVID-19 situation and recommend Company actions.
+We offered remote working as a recommended option to employees whose job duties allowed them to work off-site, and we suspended all non-essential business travel.
+As of August 15, 2022, the majority of our employees were continuing to work remotely either full time or in a hybrid capacity.
+We have announced that our official return-to-office date is September 6, 2022, though employees have been permitted to voluntarily return to the office since May 2, 2022.
+Individual decisions on returning to the office will be manager-coordinated and based on conversations with specific teams and departments.
+A large number of our employees have requested to remain fully remote or participate in a hybrid approach where they would split their time between remote and in-person working.
+While our business travel is normalizing, we do not expect it to return to pre-pandemic levels and continue to encourage a cautious approach to business travel activities.